mmgawlowski/Hello-World/README.md

 ***Java translation added***

-Time.sleep(Thread.sleep) is used only for one to better see what's happening
+Time.sleep/Thread.sleep are used only for one to better see what's happening